n7tr/Athanatos-Discord-Bot/README.md

 # sendhttp.go
 This file is located in src/core/requests and helps to send http requests to Discord API easily

+# smooth.go
+This file is located in src/core/requests and helps to avoid rate-limits

 # Commands
 <pre>
 	The main command (.start) starts the nuking process.